-After successful EAP authentication and before initiation of tunnel establishment the WLAN UE shall offer the possibility to the subscriber to select between direct access to external IP network from the WLAN or access through the PLMN.
-In case the user selects to access through the PLMN, the WLAN UE shall initiate the Tunnel Establishment procedure after selecting a remote tunnel endpoint using DNS procedure as mentioned in the subclause 8.3.1.2.
+Before initiation of tunnel establishment the WLAN UE shall offer the possibility to the subscriber to select between direct access to external IP network from the WLAN or access through the PLMN.
+In case the user selects to access through the PLMN, the WLAN UE shall initiate the Tunnel Establishment procedure after selecting a remote tunnel endpoint using Domain Name System (DNS) procedure as mentioned in the subclause 8.3.1.2.

-The WLAN UE shall support the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) for IPSec tunnel negotiation as specified in 3GPP TS 33.234 [5], in order to establish trusted relationships (i.e. mutual authentication with the PDG).
+The WLAN UE shall support the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) for IPsec tunnel negotiation as specified in 3GPP TS 33.234 [5], in order to establish trusted relationships (i.e. mutual authentication with the PDG).

-The WLAN UE shall support IPSec ESP (see draft-ietf-ipsec-esp-v3 [15]) in order to provide secure tunnels between the WLAN UE and the PDG as specified in 3GPP TS 33.234 [5].
+The WLAN UE shall support IPsec ESP (see draft-ietf-ipsec-esp-v3 [15]) in order to provide secure tunnels between the WLAN UE and the PDG as specified in 3GPP TS 33.234 [5].